Lumisbs/Lumi/README.md

 Perhaps you know [Neuro-sama](https://www.youtube.com/@Neurosama) already.
 She is currently the best virtual streamer capable of playing games, chatting, and interacting with you and the participants.
 Some also call this kind of being "digital human." **Sadly, as it's not open sourced, you cannot interact with her after her live streams go offline**.

-Therefore, this project, AIRI, offers another possibility here: **let you own your digital life, cyber living, easily, anywhere, anytime**.
+Therefore, this project, Lumi, offers another possibility here: **let you own your digital life, cyber living, easily, anywhere, anytime**.

 ## What's So Special About This Project?